celerik/celerik-netcore-services/README.md

 ## What's it

-*Celerik.NetCore.Services* Celerik.NetCore.Services provides a codebaseline for .NET Core service-oriented projects including: base service definition, service argument injection, baseline for services implementing Enity Framework data access and some utilities to configure the service pipeline.
+*Celerik.NetCore.Services* provides a codebaseline for .NET Core service-oriented projects including: base service definition, service argument injection, baseline for services implementing Enity Framework data access and some utilities to configure the service pipeline.

 ## Quick start